MSc inClinical Anatomy and Education

 Career prospects

-Students on these programmes come from a diverse range of backgrounds and go on to develop careers in anatomy or medical education, surgery, clinical practice and allied health disciplines, or go on to further study.
+These programmes attract students from a wide range of backgrounds, many of whom go on to careers in anatomy or medical education, surgery, clinical practice, allied health professions, or go on to further academic study.

-Students who wish to embark upon a clinical career will benefit from the competitive edge afforded by the opportunities for teaching and for research publication when applying for foundation year or speciality training, or for clinical education positions.
+If you are planning a clinical career, you will benefit from the competitive edge afforded by the opportunities for teaching and for research publication when applying for foundation year or speciality training, or for clinical education positions.

-Students who wish to embark upon a career in medical or anatomical education will benefit from a solid pedagogical underpinning and extensive teaching experience.
-Graduates of this programme have gone onto further study, or directly into Higher Education teaching positions.
+Graduates have gone on to further study or directly into Higher Education teaching positions.
 This programme is ideal for those interested in becoming an anatomy educator within medical or other health professions programmes.

 Intercalation